balaji1233/Data_Curation_using-SDG-pipelines-in-NVIDIA-NeMo-Curator./README.md

 # Curating Datasets for Parameter Efficient Fine-tuning with Synthetic Data Generation

-This tutorial demonstrates the usage of NeMo Curator's Python API data curation as well as synthetic data generation, and qualitative score assignment to prepare a dataset for parameter-efficient fine-tuning (PEFT) of LLMs.
+This project demonstrates the usage of NeMo Curator's Python API data curation as well as synthetic data generation, and qualitative score assignment to prepare a dataset for parameter-efficient fine-tuning (PEFT) of LLMs.

 We demonstrate the pipeline using the [Law StackExchange dataset](https://huggingface.co/datasets/ymoslem/Law-StackExchange), which is a dataset of legal question/answers.
 Each record consists of a question, some context as well as human-provided answers.

-In this tutorial, we implement various filtering and processing operations on the records.
+In this project , we implement various filtering and processing operations on the records.
 We then demonstrate the usage of external LLM services for synthetic data generation and reward models to assign qualitative metrics to each synthetic record.
 We further use NeMo Curator's facilities to iteratively augment and refine the data until the dataset has reached the desired size.